Daily fantasy sports (DFS) is legal in New York.

 This ruling came on the heels of trial and appellate courts previously ruling that DFS was unconstitutional.
 Now, however, NY daily fantasy sports can legally continue without interruption.

 What’s more, just after the March ruling, Sen. Joe Addabbo introduced a bill amendment to expand DFS in New York.
 The legislation would allow for operators not operating in the state prior to Nov.
 10, 2015, to obtain temporary permits and offer daily fantasy in New York.

-Playing daily fantasy sports in New York
+Best daily fantasy sports apps in NY

-The battle started with New York Attorney General Eric Schneiderman issuing a cease-and-desist order to DFS operators DraftKings and FanDuel in November 2015.
+Legal daily fantasy sports started with New York Attorney General Eric Schneiderman issuing a cease-and-desist order to DFS operators DraftKings and FanDuel in November 2015.
 He claimed DFS was illegal gambling under state law.
 Schneiderman even called the DFS industry a multi-billion-dollar scheme evading the law and fleecing sports fans.

 DraftKings and FanDuel sued, claiming DFS was a game of skill.
 State senator Michael Ranzenhofer then introduced a bill to regulate DFS as well as clarify it as a game of skill as the case moved forward.

 Schneiderman maintained DFS was gambling, and really just a rebranded version of sports betting.
 FanDuel promised to stop serving New York customers until a court settled the issue.
 However, DraftKings refused to comply.